NicHub/iomx/README.md

 **One data multiplexer to watch them all**

-_iomx_ is a lightweight CLI tool, designed to run smoothly localy or over SSH, to multiplex, inspect, and log multi-protocol IoT data streams.
+_iomx_ is a lightweight CLI tool, designed to run smoothly locally or over SSH, to multiplex, inspect, and log multi-protocol IoT data streams.

 It provides a simple, unified way to monitor data from **serial devices, MQTT brokers, WebSocket endpoints**, and more.